yuriever/Yurie-Math/Kernel/Math/Usage.md

 * `#!wl gammaSeparate` - gammaSeparate[expr]: separate a product into Gamma functions and the rest.

 * `#!wl gammaTakeResidue` - gammaTakeResidue[variable, index, gamma, sign, opts][expr]: take residue of a series of poles from the Gamma factor. gammaTakeResidue[variable, index->n, gamma, sign, opts][expr]: specify one pole in the series.
-Def[index]: the index of the poles.
-Def[gamma]: the argument of the Gamma function.
-Def[sign]: the direction of contour.
+Info[index]: the index of the poles.
+Info[gamma]: the argument of the Gamma function.
+Info[sign]: the direction of contour.
 Value[sign]: {1, -1, Left, Right}.
 Default[sign]: 1.
 Default["SimplePole"]: True.
 Default["ShowPole"]: True.

 * `#!wl multiGamma` - multiGamma[num, denom]: represent a product of Gamma functions in numerator and denominator.
-Def[num]: list of arguments for Gamma functions in the numerator.
-Def[denom]: list of arguments for Gamma functions in the denominator.
+Info[num]: list of arguments for Gamma functions in the numerator.
+Info[denom]: list of arguments for Gamma functions in the denominator.

 * `#!wl multiGammaFrom` - multiGammaFrom[expr]: convert Gamma functions into multi-Gamma symbols.

 * `#!wl multiGammaSimplify` - multiGammaSimplify[expr]: simplify the multi-Gamma symbol with the assumption.
 Default[assume]: True.

 * `#!wl multiGammaReduceByBarnesLemma` - multiGammaReduceByBarnesLemma[s][expr]: reduce the multi-Gamma symbol by the first and second Barnes lemmas.
-Def[s]: the variable parameter in the Barnes lemma reduction.
+Info[s]: the variable parameter in the Barnes lemma reduction.

 <!-- Hyper.wl -->